Knowing what to feed your guinea pigs is vitally important.

 Let’s take a look:

-The Veterinary Center for Birds and Exotics in NY says to avoid feeding nuts as it can lead to gastrointestinal upset.
+The WoofPurNay Veterinary Hospital in Melbourne Australia says to avoid feeding nuts as it can lead to digestive complications.

 It’s universally agreed: nuts, raisins and other dried fruit are not suited for any part of a guinea pig’s diet.